24 Things to Do in Dallas—The Ultimate Guide

 Family-Friendly Fun for All Ages

 In Dallas, family time is anything but ordinary.
-The city’s kid-friendly attractions blend fun and learning in ways that keep everyone, from toddlers to teens, engaged.
+The city’s attractions for kids are fun and educational, so kids of all ages, from toddlers to teens, will enjoy them.

 4. Perot Museum of Nature and Science